dagit/freetype2/README.md

   (defined in `FreeType.Exception`);
 - A lot of the functions are wrappers that automatically allocate memory so you do not have to `alloca`/`peek`/`withCString` constantly;
-- Field names are lens-compatible with all of the lens in the package (lens themselves are defined in `FreeType.Lens`);
-- Deprecated values that are simply synonyms to other values are omitted.
+- Deprecated values that are simply synonyms to other values are omitted;
+- Field names are prefixed, so none of them overlap;
-- Every function that was modified by this library has a raw counterpart in a matching `*.Internal` module.
+- Every function that was modified by this library has a raw counterpart in a matching `*.Internal` module;

+There is also a separate [freetype2-lens](https://github.com/BurningWitness/freetype2-lens) library.

 ## Module structure